ReddyBytes/Kubernetes-K8s/8_Configmaps_&_Secrets/Readme.md

 # ConfigMaps and Secretes

 These are like .env files which stores env variables like password,username etc., In k8s we store such type of information in configmaps.
+Configmaps can be used as env variables, volumemounts, files

 And more sensitive information will store in secrets file these are encrypted . and we can do customizations and can give strong RBAC protection to secrets

 Both Configmaps and secrets are stored in etcd but secrets are stored in encrypted format